A Mission of Service

 A Best Value University Midwest

 Tuition protection.
 On-time graduation guarantee.
 Books and campus fees included.
 Rigorous Catholic education.
-Avila is verything you’d expect from an extraordinary university.
+Avila is everything you’d expect from an extraordinary university.

 Guaranteed Undergraduate Research or Internship Experience